slanden/vscode-pdml/README.md

 # PDML Language Support

-The [Practical Data & Markup Language (PDML)](https://pdml-lang.github.io/) is a clean alternative to the XML family of languages.
+The [Practical Data & Markup Language (PDML)](https://pdml-lang.dev/) is a lean, but much more readable alternative to the XML family of languages.

 ## Features

 This extension is still a work-in-progress, but Syntax highlighting and auto-indentation for Basic PDML is implemented.
-PDML also provides some language extensions, but only *attributes* are currently supported by this extension.

 ### PDML extensions

-The following PDML extensions are supported.
+PDML also provides some language extensions.
+Those supported are listed below.

 - Attributes
 - Comments
+- Type Nodes
+- Utility Nodes

 ## Known Issues